dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 Discover how dbt Cloud can help simplify development, orchestration, and testing.
 - **Development**: Develop dbt models, allowing you to build, test, run, and version control your dbt projects using the dbt Cloud CLI (command line interface or code editor) or dbt Cloud IDE (browser-based).
 - **Orchestration**: Create custom schedules to run your production jobs.
 Schedule jobs by day of the week, time of day, or a recurring interval.
-Set up CI to ensure developer effectiveness, and CD jobs to deploy changes as soon as they’re merged.
-Link deploy jobs together by [triggering a job](/docs/deploy/deploy-jobs#trigger-on-job-completion) when another one is completed.
-For the most flexibility, you can use the `API` to trigger jobs.
+  - Set up CI to ensure developer effectiveness, and CD jobs to deploy changes as soon as they’re merged.
+  - Link deploy jobs together by [triggering a job](/docs/deploy/deploy-jobs#trigger-on-job-completion) when another one is completed.
+  - For the most flexibility, you can use the [dbt Cloud API](https://docs.getdbt.com/dbt-cloud/api-v2#/) to trigger jobs.
 This makes sense when you want to integrate dbt execution with other data workflows.
 - **Continuous integration (CI)**: Run your dbt projects in a temporary schema when new commits are pushed to open pull requests.
 This build-on-PR functionality is a great way to catch bugs before deploying to production.
   - For many teams, dbt Cloud CI represents a major improvement compared to their previous development workflows.
 - **How are you defining tests today?**: While testing production data is important, it’s not the most efficient way to catch logical errors introduced by developers You can use [unit testing](/docs/build/unit-tests) to allow you to validate your SQL modeling logic on a small set of static inputs *before* you materialize your full model in production.